home-assistant/home-assistant.io/source/_integrations/rako.markdown

 ### Channel Lights

 Many Channel Lights may make up a room.
-Channel lights may be independantly controlled from the room.
+Channel lights may be independently controlled from the room.